treatwashere/GitContrib/README.md

 # GitContrib 👥

-A lightweight, embeddable GitHub contributors widget inspired by Giscus.
+A lightweight, embeddable GitHub contributors widget.
 Showcase your repository's contributors on any blog, docs, or portfolio site with a single `<script>` tag.

 [![GitContrib](https://gitcontrib.vercel.app/)